iipc/jwarc/README.md

 All I/O is performed using NIO and an an effort is made to minimize data copies and share buffers whenever feasible.
 Direct buffers and even memory-mapped files can be used, but only with uncompressed WARCS until they're supported by Inflater (coming in JDK 11).

-**Limitations:** This library has not been battle tested yet.
-The HTTP parser in lacking a robust parsing mode and is probably too strict for real world data.
-The writing API is still incomplete in places and doesn't support gzip yet.

 ## Getting it